 shifts in regulatory enforcement rather than policy announcements

-Paying attention to how AI is actually used — not just how it is advertised — provides a clearer picture of where things are heading.
+Observing how AI is actually used, rather than how it is promoted, provides a clearer indication of direction.

 The Normalisation of AI Literacy

-One signal already visible is the growing expectation that people understand AI at a basic level.
+A clear signal is the growing expectation that people understand AI at a basic level.

 AI literacy is increasingly treated as: